stacklane/docs/🗄/Article/models/fields.md

 # Markdown {#markdown}

 Use the `markdown` field type for simple and safe rich text formatting.
-The default maximum size is 2,000 characters, which may be increased to 20,000 characters.
+The default maximum size is 2,000 characters, which may be increased up to 20,000 characters.
 This field accepts string input.
 The field is never null, and always returns a value object, even when the value is empty.